danielpcox/cornellcru-WP/wp-content/plugins/wp-maintenance-mode/readme.txt

 * Thanks to [Jakub Dirska](http://www.bellartis.com "bellartis.com") for polish languge files
 * Thanks to [Rene](http://wpwebshop.com/blog/ "wpwebshop.com/blog") for durch translation files and hints to my errors on my bad english.
 * Thanks to [Alejandro Garcia](http://blog.wrsmexico.com "blog.wrsmexico.com") for a spanish flash-file for the style "Animate"
+* Thanks to [Yaser Maadan](http://www.englize.com "www.englize.com") for a arabic language files

+= More Plugins =
+Please see also my [Premium Plugins](http://wpplugins.com/author/malo.conny/).
+Maybe you find an solution for your requirement.

 = Interested in WordPress tips and tricks =
 You may also be interested in WordPress tips and tricks at [WP Engineer](http://wpengineer.com/) or for german people [bueltge.de](http://bueltge.de/)